committingGovind/Youtube-Loop/README.md

-### This is a chrome extension that making looping a certain section of any youtube video possible and very intuitive at that.
+### This is a chrome extension that makes looping a certain section of any youtube video possible and very intuitive at that.